-Luckily there are a lot of unusual restaurants in London where you can indulge your oddness.
+Luckily there’s a fair smattering of cool and unusual restaurants in London where you can indulge your oddness.

 These are some of the best of them:

 Unusual restaurants in London not your thing?
-Go more mainstream, with our list of the top restaurants in London
+Go more mainstream, with our London Restaurant Bible